Medieval Serbian literature

 Medieval Serbian literature or Old Serbian literature (Стара српска књижевност) refers to the literature written in medieval forms of Serbian language, up to the end of the 15th century, with its traditions extending into the early modern period.

+During the Middle Ages itinerant scribe monks from the Balkans travelled to Kievan Rus and beyond and their Church Slavonic writings became a common literary language for centuries among all Slavs.

 Background

 Medieval Serbia is an heir of Constantine the Great's Byzantium, the eastern part of the Roman Empire.
 Serbian Old Church Slavonic literature was created on Byzantine model, and at first church services and biblical texts were translated into Slavic, and soon afterward other works for Christian life values from which they attained necessary knowledge in various fields (including Latin works).
 Although this Christian literature educated the Slavs, it did not have an overwhelming influence on original works.
 Instead, a more narrow aspect, the genres, and poetics with which the cult of saints could be celebrated were used, owing to the Slavic celebration of Cyril and Methodius and their Slav disciples as saints and those responsible for Slavic literacy.

 The ritual genres were hagiographies, homiletics and hymnography, known in Slavic as žitije (vita), pohvala (eulogy), službe (church services), effectively meaning prose, rhetoric, and poetry.
 The fact that the first Slavic works were in the canonical form of ritual literature, and that the literary language was the ritual Slavic language, defined the further development.
 Codex Marianus represents the oldest found manuscript dating back to the 11th century, if not older, written in medieval Serbian recension of Old Slavonic.
 Medieval Slavic literature, especially Serbian, was modelled on this classical Slavic literature.
 The new themes in Serbian literature were all created within the classic ritual genres.

 The oldest known work to date of Serbian secular literature is the legend of Vladimir and Kosara recorded in writing in the Serbian state of Duklja in the 11th century.
 Surviving only in excerpts and in translation, it is both a love story and a heroic song about the righteous Prince Vladimir, executed unjustly in 1016 in consequence of a struggle for the throne.
-The oldest known work to date in Bosnia is an 1189 letter of Ban Kulin written to officials at Dubrovnik in Serbian Cyrillic.